junxit/us-congress-bills-115/bill.md

 legis-num: S. CON.
 RES.
 41
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # S. CON.
 RES.
 41

-> Recognizing 100 years of the United States-Australia relationship — 100 years of Mateship.
+> Recognizing 100 years of the United States-Australia relationship—100 years of Mateship.

 ## Preamble